FasterXML/jackson-module-jsonSchema/README.md

 ## Status

-The proper release of this module is [Jackson 2.1](http://jira.codehaus.org/browse/JACKSON#selectedTab=com.atlassian.jira.plugin.system.project%3Aroadmap-panel).
+Version 2.1 of this module is the first functioning version; but significant changes are possible for 2.2.
-This module is very new, and thus will probably be volatile.
+This module is very new, and 2.2 is expected to be the first fully stable release.

 ## Example Usage (from [TestGenerateJsonSchema](https://github.com/FasterXML/jackson-module-jsonSchema/blob/master/src/test/java/com/fasterxml/jackson/databind/jsonSchema/TestGenerateJsonSchema.java#L114))